College Ave private student loans and refinancing review

 What happens after I apply?

-If approved, College Ave will send you your loan documents outlining your interest rate and loan terms.
+If approved for an undergraduate student loan, College Ave will send you your loan documents outlining your interest rate and loan terms.
 If you agree, sign you documents and choose a repayment plan.
 Once you’ve returned your contract, it can take up to 10 days for your funds to be disbursed to your school.